-Male and female grey herons look similar, while juveniles are greyer without the darker markings.
+Male and female grey herons look similar but the female has shorter aigrets.

 Grey herons breed in colonies sometimes with other species of birds.
 They build their nests in tall trees, reedbeds of bushes.
 The nest is a platform made of sticks and reeds lined with twigs and grasses.
 Males bring the building materials to the female who constructs the nest.